The Connection Between Phone Hardware Failures and Unexpected Data Loss

 - Automatic cloud backups: Both iPhone and Android devices come equipped with cloud storage solutions.
 Set yours up, and make sure it’s running regularly.

-- Local backups: Connect your phone or tablet to your computer on a regular basis to create local backups of your files, photos, and contacts.
+- Local backups: Don’t put all of your eggs in one basket.
+Connect your phone or tablet to your computer on a regular basis to create local backups of your files, photos and contacts.

-- Learn to identify red flags: If your phone has suddenly begun to overheat, take longer than normal to charge, or randomly restart on its own, these are all signs you may soon experience hardware damage.
+- Learn to identify red flags: If your phone has suddenly begun to overheat, take longer than normal to charge or randomly restart on its own, these are all signs you may soon experience hardware damage.
+Don’t wait for your device to stop working completely.

-- Check your warranty: Many hardware issues are covered under device warranties.
+- Check your warranty: Did your device experience damage under warranty?
+Or perhaps you purchased an extended device protection plan when you bought your phone.
+Many hardware issues are covered under device warranties.
 A quick device warranty repair could save your phone and its data.

 Bringing It All Together